 About the building The Black Diamond

-Royal Danish Libra's buildings on Slotsholmen, better known by the name The Black Diamond, are more than just a popular library.
+Royal Danish Library's buildings on Slotsholmen, better known as The Black Diamond, are more than just a popular library.
 The buildings have a long history which everyone is welcome to explore.

 Royal Danish Library on Søren Kierkegaards Plads, Copenhagen extends across three very different buildings.
 Facing the water is The Black Diamond (1999), designed by the Danish architect group Schmidt Hammer Lassen Architects, in the centre of which Preben Hansen’s narrow extension (1968) stands, and at the back is H.J.
 Holm's historical library building from 1906, which is connected to the library garden.

 - The building is shaped like a sculptural monolith.

 - The building’s total volume is 20,733 m².

 - In all, it contains 450 rooms and 800 doors, all requiring a key, distributed on eight floors.